Chandelier Removal: DIY Tutorial in 4 Simple Steps

 Step-by-Step Instructions

-Step 1: Prepare and Turn Off Power
+Step 1: Prepare the Area and Turn Off Power

 Take a photo and note the location when removing chandelier